-Tagines are a traditional Moroccan stew that is typically slow cooked in a clay pot with a conical lid.
+Tagines are traditional Moroccan stews that are typically slow cooked in a clay pot with a conical lid.
 Flavored with warming spices like cinnamon and cumin, these stews can be made with any mixture of meats or fish.
-Medjool dates are a natural sweetener that is very popular in Morocco, but you can also use golden raisins or another dried fruit to add sweetness.
-Feel free to substitute traditional fine couscous for the Israeli couscous, simply mix with equal parts couscous and boiling water, cover and let sit for 5 minutes.
+Medjool dates are a natural sweetener that are very popular in Morocco, but you can also use golden raisins or another dried fruit to add sweetness.
+Feel free to substitute traditional fine couscous for Israeli couscous, simply mix with equal parts couscous and boiling water, cover and let sit for 5 minutes.
 Fresh cilantro (or parsley) bring out the bright flavors of the dish, and the chopped almonds add a delicious crunch.

 My Cook: Chicken Tagine

 - 1 tbsp cumin

 - 1 1/2 lbs boneless skinless chicken thighs, cubed

 1) Mix onion and garlic together in a Suvie pan with 1 tbsp olive oil, 1 tbsp cumin, 1 tsp paprika, 1/2 tsp cinnamon, and 1/2 tsp salt and 1/4 tsp pepper.